adam-dej/adam-dej.github.io/_posts/2014-08-05-stm32-quick-fix.md

 title: Quick fix for st-util unable to flash Discovery board
 ---

 I was developing an application which required SIM communication.
-Not being carful enough, I hot-plugged the sim, which caused a brief short-circuit on STM32F0 Discovery board, and st-util was no longer able to connect to it.
+Not being carful enough, I setted up PA14 as output and set it high, and st-util was no longer able to connect to it.
 Here is how I "fixed" it.

+**EDIT:**

+First time I thought that the problem was caused by a brief short-circuit caused by hot-plugging the SIM.
+This was not the cause.
+After some research, I found out that I was setting PA14 as output and high, and SWDIO is connected to this pin.
+This is why there were those problems, and why "Connect under reset" worked, and why the problem went away after erasing the flash.

 The symptoms were: If I tried to connect normaly using st-util (https://github.com/texane/stlink), the connection LED on the STM32 board would turn yellow and I would get this output: